Setting a Proxy

 profile.login = "chacha20-ietf-poly1305"

-profile.password = "your_password"
+profile.password = "password"

-Disconnecting the Proxy
+Disabling the Proxy

 d.stop_gproxy()

-Full Parameters
+Complete Parameters

-Below is the complete parameter configuration information for the proxy interface.
+Below is the complete parameter configuration for the proxy interface.
 You can decide whether to use each parameter based on its description.

 profile.type = GproxyType.HTTP_CONNECT